 - Click the label or feature weight you want to change and change the weight.

-Annotation and dimension layer weights are accessible by clicking the Graphic Layers tab.
+Annotation, dimension, or graphics layer weights are accessible by clicking the Graphic Layers tab.